andrefalken/andrefalken/README.md

 # Hi there, my name is André! 👋
-Here I am presenting myself in English language 🇺🇸!
+Here I am presenting myself in English 🇺🇸!
 - 🔭 I'm currently searching about AI and Data Science
 - 🌱 I’m currently learning AI, Data and Python
 - 👯 I’m looking to collaborate on Data Analytics, Big Data, etc